Kludex/mangum/docs/index.md

 #### Example

-The same example application as above may be used with the Azure run method:
+The following is an example of using the Azure Function adapter method:

 ```python
 from mangum.platforms.azure.adapter import run_asgi